 Every 17 minutes someone in the U.S. is injured in a tip-over.
 About every 10 days a child dies from those injuries.
 From 2000-2017, 542 children lost their lives because of a tip-over, including my daughter, and hundreds of thousands have been injured, and those are only estimates based on what's actually reported to the CPSC.

 On April 10, 2019, the STURDY Act (Stop Tip-Overs of Unstable, Risky, Dressers on Youth Act, HR 2211, was introduced into the US House of Representatives by Congresswoman Jan Schakowsky of IL.
 You can read her press release here.
-It currently has 6 co-sponsors.
-I met last week with my Congressman James McGovern of MA, and he agreed to co-sponsor as well.
+I met last week with my Congressman James McGovern of MA, in early May, and he agreed to co-sponsor as well.
 It currently has 20 co-sponsors (as of 7/19/19) and has made it through both the sub-committee and the full committee of energy and commerce and is on to the floor for a vote by the full house!

 What will the STURDY Act do?

 - It will require the CPSC to create a mandatory rule for free-standing clothing storage units to protect children from tip-overs

 - It will cover all clothing storage units, even those under 30 inches (the current voluntary standard only covers units above 30 inches and children have died in tip-overs from shorter dressers)

 - Require testing to simulate the weights of children up to 72 months of age